Akita (city): Akita Kanto Festival

-This representative summer festival began 350 years ago, with similar to tanabata festivals held elsewhere in Japan.
-During this festival, participants balance 15 meter poles with 230 lanterns on their chins; the main event is held during the evening and night hours, between the 3rd and 6 August each year.
+This representative summer festival began 350 years ago, with features similar to tanabata festivals held elsewhere in Japan.
+During this festival, participants balance on their chins the 15-meter poles hung with 230 lanterns.
+The main event is held during the evening and night hours, between the 3rd and 6 August each year.

 During the festival, Kanto stunt events are held in Senshu Park during daylight hours involving many amateur participants.
 This event was first held in 1931 and every subsequent year, except between 1935 and 1946 and in 1953 and 1965.
 Overseas exhibitions of the festival were performed in Hamburg, Germany, in 1988, Honolulu, Hawaii, in 2002, London, UK, in 2004, and as an opening event at the 2001 World Games.

 Marian apparitions

 Our Lady of Akita is the title of Marian apparitions reported in 1973 by Sister Agnes Katsuko Sasagawa in Yuzawadai, Soegawa, Akita City.
 The apparitions were approved by the Holy See in 1988.
 The 1988 approval was issued by Cardinal Joseph Ratzinger, who later became Pope Benedict XVI.